 Grief and bereavement counselling and therapy Edinburgh

 Stuart is a psychoanalyst and clinical hypnotherapist who over the years has completed extensive CPD (continuous professional development) training, including a level 3 Grief and bereavement counselling award, to augment his core training in the area.
 He has also completed the CGCS post graduate, post qualification internationally recognised award, and the Advanced Certified Clinician CAGCS award.
+These are no longer being “renewed” since the qualifications have been completed, and the CPD renewal requirements overlap with those of the main focus of the business – trauma and loss, therefore the badges would merely require additional charges for no other gain.
+As part of reducing overheads and preventing the need for further price rises, we have chosen to become more selective in regard to “badge” costs.
+We intend to focus on trauma and neurodivergence badges and a few specific therapy models, dropping the other badges for related areas (depression, anxiety, grief) which are all covered within trauma and loss.

 What to expect with grief and bereavement